 I don’t generally use the word adorable with sex toys, but it definitely applies here.
 Just look at it.
 Small, beanlike, and whimsical, the Zalo Baby Star Bullet Vibrator is the stuff of fairytales.
+Read on for my Zalo Baby Star Bullet review!

 The Zalo Baby Star Bullet Vibrator first drew me in by its creamy, melon-green colour and its discreet, streamlined shape.
 Though it also comes in Vanilla White, Strawberry Pink, and Berry Violet, I knew I had to have it in Melon Green.
 The world doesn’t have enough green vibrators.